turbot/pipes-docs/docs/integrations/aws.md

 ![](/images/docs/pipes/org-integrations-perms.png)

-The permissions on this screen apply to the top-level folders and therefore to *all connections and folders* discovered by this integration.
+The permissions on this screen apply to the top-level folders and, therefore, to *all connections and folders* discovered by this integration.
 If you want to assign permissions more granularly, on a per-subfolder or per-connection basis, select **No Permissions** at this time, and then manage the permissions on the connections and folders once they have been discovered.

 Note also that **All Workspaces** will not only add permissions for the existing organization workspaces but will also allow access for any new workspaces that are created.